MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/keyboard-model-02.md

     Here we created two box meshes, one for the bottom part and one for the top part of the white key.
 We then modify the position of the top part to make it stacked on top of the bottom part and to put it towards the left to leave space for the black key (C#).
 This is the resulting mesh that this code would produce:
     ![White Key C](../images/white-key-c.png)

 1. Creating a black key is simpler.
 Since all black keys are of the shape of a box, we can create a black key just by creating a box mesh, adding a black color material to it, and positioning it appropriately with the white keys.
-Here is the code to create the black key C#:
+Here is the code to create the black key C# (don't worry about adding this to *scene.js* either):

     ```javascript
     const blackMat = new BABYLON.StandardMaterial("black");